asharma567/chat_bot_w_RNN/README.md

-### How would you evaluate your autosuggest server?
-If you made another version, how would you compare the two to decide which is better?
+### How would you evaluate to evaluate this model considering there it isn't supervised learning?

-The short answer is an A/B test where the control group are users of model A and the test group users of model B. Alternatively, we could also explore the application of a Multi-Arm Bandit algorithm but lets just stick with A/B testing for simplicity's sake .
+A/B test where the control group are users of model A and the test group users of model B. Alternatively, we could also explore the application of a Multi-Arm Bandit algorithm but lets just stick with A/B testing for simplicity's sake .

 First I'd attempt to figure out the desireable performance metric we're trying to optimize from a business perspective.